balkan-archaeology/balkan-archaeology.github.io/index.md

 the series *Filov Symposium* and will be the first with international participation.

-Due to the significant number of participation requests, the presentations will take place simultaneously in two halls -- *Prehistory* (from the Paleolithic to the end of Bronze Age) and *Archaeology*.
+To accommodate the significant number of participation requests, the presentations will be in two parallel tracks -- *Prehistory* (from the Paleolithic to the end of Bronze Age) and *Archaeology*.

 ## News